lazzerex/decker-collection/README.md

 <img width="863" height="609" alt="image" src="https://github.com/user-attachments/assets/0793b8b4-02b7-4410-875c-b2699b58a3ff" />

-To play, simply open the `the-door.deck` file in Decker.
+### "The Path"

+**"The Path"** is the sequel to "The Door."
+After escaping the white room, the protagonist finds themselves in a distorted world where reality and memory blur.
+As you explore, surreal events unfold, philosophical questions arise, and you may discover a hidden truth about your existence.

+The game features:

+- Multiple endings, including a secret true ending
+- A branching narrative with philosophical and dreamlike dialogue
+- Hidden objects and scenes to discover
+- A unique visual and narrative style inspired by liminal spaces and existential themes

-## How to Run the Game
+## How to Run the Games

 1. Download or clone this repository.
 2. Download [Decker](https://github.com/JohnEarnest/Decker) (available as a web app or desktop application).
-3. Open Decker and use the "Open" option to load `the-door.deck`.
+3. Open Decker and use the "Open" option to load the `.deck` file you want.
 4. Play the game directly in Decker.

-## Adding More Games
+---

 As I create more games with Decker, they will be added to this repository.
 Each game will have its own `.deck` file and a brief description.